alextremo0205/SWMM_Hybrid_approach/Memory_helper.md

 Additions before going to experiments:

-* Coder - Processor - Decoder structure
+* Coder - Processor - Decoder structure.
-*
+* Include the elevation in the calculations.

 Experiment hypothesis: